-Age and Gender are not a criteria kept into consideration if someone is going for a knee replacement.
+Age and Gender are not criteria kept into consideration if someone is going for a knee replacement.
 Generally the only reason for surgical replacement depends on the degree of severity and disability.
-It is mostly recommended for the older people, but teenager or adult may undergo knee replacement if there is excess wear tear of the knee joint.
+It is mostly recommended for older people, but teenagers or adults may undergo knee replacement if there is excess wear tear of the knee joint.

 This surgery is mostly when indicated in:

 - Continuous Pain

 - Chronic knee inflammation and swelling